บทความโดย วรรณพงษ์ ดุรงคเวโรจน์

 3.Discuss safe

+emergency procedures.
 Teach adults and older children where service

 panels, water service mains and natural gas mains are and how to turn them off